Walking in Anguilla

 Although we know that conference attendees crave appropriate connection with their peers at least as much as their desire for appropriate content, most conferences do not supply an environment for easy connection.
 We’ve all had the experience of being thrust into a room of strangers, wondering how and with whom to strike up a conversation.
 If most attendees have never grown up in a culture like Anguilla’s, can we at least make it easier for attendees to connect—”Anguillianize” them?

 Though we can’t change the past cultural experience of conference attendees, we can provide an environment that supports and encourages connection.
+Getting meeting attendees to connect isn’t rocket science.
 Here are three ways to create such an environment: